tsherif/space-shooter.c/README.md

 - [ ] Title screen
 - [ ] Keep score
 - [ ] Scale using a framebuffer
-- [ ] Get rid of copying in to renderlist
+- [ ] Get rid of copying into render list
 - [ ] Instanced draws